 To contribute to local needs we seek funds from diverse sources.
 Please contact us if you would like to be a project partner or know of grants or other funding opportunities that can benefit biodiversity in our region.
 To learn about priority projects that require funding, please view our Connecting Country Prospectus.

 In 2007, The Norman Wettenhall Foundation developed a work plan for supporting community-led landscape restoration in south-east Australia.
 The Executive Officer contacted Friends of the Box-Ironbark Forests (Mount Alexander Region), an environment group in Castlemaine, to see if there was interest in working collaboratively across the region on a landscape restoration project.
 A Reference Group was then formed.

 During 2008, the project produced a Biodiversity Blueprint that identified our assets, the possible threats they face and what future actions we can take.
 It suggested directions, clarifies our priorities in landscape restoration and helped us to reconcile cultural, agricultural and natural values.

 In 2009, Connecting Country worked in partnership with the North Central Catchment Management Authority to implement a program across the local landscape that had a specific focus on the threatened species, the Brush-tailed Phascogale (Tuan), and its Yellow Box Woodland habitat.

-Since 2012, we have implemented programs related to local Landcare support, habitat connectivity, weed removal on Barkers Creek, supporting the development of local action plans, habitat enhancement for woodland birds, community skills training in environmental management and biodiversity monitoring.
+Since 2012, we have implemented programs related to local Landcare support, habitat connectivity, weed removal, supporting the development of local action plans, habitat enhancement for woodland birds, community skills training in environmental management and biodiversity monitoring.
 You can find more information on our current projects here.